 - This is the natural extension of Snow 1855 Table IX using sub-district population

 - Snow 1855 Table V: Counts for deaths (assigned to water supplier) by District and population by District

 If you want pure r code (for example to run outside RStudio) you can easily extract

 code with the command knit('notebook.Rmd', tangle=TRUE) which will

 save a file 'notebook.R' under your working directory.
 Please remember that

 the code is still licensed under the BSD 2-clause license.

-Mapping and Snow's Broad Street Data - A Very Incomplete Bibliography
+Mapping and Snow's Broad Street Data - Example and a (Partial) Bibliography

 Tufte, Edward R. 1997.
 Visual Explanations: Images and Quantities, Evidence and Narrative.
 1st edition.
 Graphics Press. (https://www.edwardtufte.com/tufte/books_visex and